 What is Restorative Justice?

 Many of our schools use restorative justice, a set of practices, including peer-mediation, that emphasize resolving and preventing conflicts and potential conflicts, instead of employing punitive action by school administrators.
 This approach to discipline is focused on changing behavior and repairing harm, and allows students to reflect on and learn from their mistakes, and resolve conflicts as a community.
-There are five schools in NYC that the Department of Education has designated as Restorative Justice Mentor Schools, and two of our Network Schools—Leaders and James Baldwin—are among them.

 What are PBATs?

-Several of our schools are members of the NY Performance Standards Consortium, a small coalition of high schools in New York State that have a performance assessment system.
+Six of our Network Schools are members of the NY Performance Standards Consortium, a small coalition of high schools in New York State that have a performance assessment system.
 In lieu of Regents exams (except for English Regents, which is still requisite), these schools require performance-based assessment tasks, or PBATs.
 A PBAT consists of an extensive, original paper written by the student and includes a presentation and defense of the paper in front of a panel.
 In order to graduate, students must complete four PBATs: an analytic literature essay, a social studies research paper, a student-designed science experiment, and higher-level mathematics problems that have real-world applications.
 They include both written and oral components.

 How do I enroll my child in an NYC Outward Bound School?